Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Methodology

-where \( \beta \) is a transformation parameter used to adjust the importance of task combination sets.
+where $\beta$ is a transformation parameter used to adjust the importance of $\mathbf{C}_{ui}$.
 Then, we arrange these values corresponding to user-item pairs to construct the merging interaction matrix $\mS$:

-where $s_{ui}$ serves as each entry of the matrix, $m=|\mathcal{U}| $ and $n=|\mathcal{I}|$ denotes the number of users and items respectively.
-The well-designed scoring function enables systematic quantitative evaluations of different task combinations, ensuring that the constructed \graphUpper\ effectively captures the complex interactions between users and items.
-This, in turn, supports the efficient operation of the \model.
+where $s_{ui}$ denotes each entry of the matrix, and $m=\left|\mathcal{U}\right|$ and $n=\left|\mathcal{I}\right|$ represent the number of users and items, respectively.
+The scoring function enables systematic and quantitative evaluation of task combinations, ensuring that \graphUpper\ accurately captures complex patterns in user-item interactions.
+This enhances both the expressiveness of the macro graph and the efficiency of \model\ in downstream MTL.
 Following the definition of the scoring function, we proceed to construct the nodes and edges within \graphUpper.

 \paragraph{\textbf{Macro Node Computation}} Computing a macro node involves leveraging the merging preference score computed by Equation~\ref{eq:scoring_function}.
 Existing approaches treat all nodes in the macro graph uniformly, ignoring the rich semantic relationships in different task combinations.
-To overcome this limitation, we propose Preference-Based Grouping, a novel method that assigns distinct weights to each micro-node based on its merging preference score.
+To overcome this limitation, we propose Preference-Based Grouping, a novel method that assigns distinct weights to each micro node based on its merging preference score.
 Specifically, we construct \node\ from two complementary perspectives.